Spare (memoir): Afghanistan comments

 Pen Farthing, a British former Royal Marines commando and founder of the Nowzad Dogs charity, was evacuated from Kabul on 6 January 2023 following the publishing of Harry's claims.
 The move was done to avoid "potential reprisal attacks on ex-forces people."

 Protests about the deaths of the 25 people killed by Harry broke out at a university in Helmand Province on 8 January 2023.

 During the book launch interviews with US TV stations in New York, Harry was accompanied by someone who appeared to be carrying a pistol case.
 In response to the criticism, Harry stated "expressing and detailing" his experience was necessary for his "healing journey", while "silence has been the least effective remedy".
 He condemned pre-publication leaks that quoted the book out of context and denied "boasting" about his number of kills.
 Author and psychologist Jessica Taylor believed speaking openly about trauma could help with normalising and validating the feelings and experiences, adding that when it is done by people in the public eye in a non-medical and non-stigmatising way "it helps people to realise that their own responses to trauma are also normal, natural and justified."

 Another adverse reaction to the statement about Taliban came from the Iranian government.
 After the UK government condemned the execution of Iranian British dual national Alireza Akbari, who had been accused by the Iranian government of spying for MI6, the Iranian Foreign Ministry issued a statement, saying "The British regime, whose royal family member, sees the killing of 25 innocent people as removal of chess pieces and has no regrets over the issue, and those who turn a blind eye to this war crime, are in no position to preach others on human rights."

 In February 2023, UK defence secretary Ben Wallace reacted to Harry's statements on an LBC radio programme and said "The armed forces is not about a tally.
 I frankly think boasting about tallies or talking about tallies … distorts the fact that the army is a team game."

-Russian conceptual artist Andrei Molodkin projected a sculpture filled with blood on to St Paul's Cathedral and covered 25 copies of Spare with human blood donated by Afghans as a sign of protest to Harry's actions and comments.
-The profits from the sale of the books were donated to Afghan charities.
+Russian conceptual artist Andrei Molodkin projected images of a sculpture filled with blood on to St Paul's Cathedral and covered 25 copies of Spare with human blood donated by Afghans in protest at Harry's actions and comments.
+Profits from the sale of the books were donated to Afghan charities.